JacobDev1/libjxl-utf8/README.md

 - libbrotlidec.dll
 - libbrotlicommon.dll

-4. Click on any EXE in `libjxl-tools`.
+4. Click on `cjxl.exe` in `libjxl-tools`.
 If you get DLL errors, also include those DLLs.

 ### The Better Way

-Import any EXE into a [dependency walker](https://github.com/lucasg/Dependencies).
-Any DLL not linked to `system32` needs to be copied over from `C:/msys64/home/user/libjxl/build/tools`.
+Import `cjxl.exe` into a [dependency walker](https://github.com/lucasg/Dependencies).
+Any DLL not linked to `system32` needs to be copied over from `C:/msys64/mingw64/bin/`.

 ## See Also